Coco

 4/5

-Introduces children to Mexican culture, the traditions of Día de Muertos, and themes of family history.
-It also subtly touches on concepts of legacy and remembrance.
+Introduces children to Día de los Muertos traditions, Mexican culture, and the significance of family history.
+It also subtly touches on themes of memory and legacy.

 Parent Reviews(0)